cobrowseio/cobrowse-docs-gitbook/sdk-features/customize-the-interface/customize-session-indicator.md

 {% endtab %}

 {% tab title="Windows" %}
-## Windows implementation

-You may override the default session and active display indicator with handling `CobrowseIO.Instance.SessionControlsUpdated`:
+You may override the default session and active display indicator by handling `CobrowseIO.Instance.SessionControlsUpdated`:

 ```csharp
 CobrowseIO.Instance.SessionControlsUpdated += OnSessionControlsUpdated;